 The additional bonus point per dollar is accrued on top of category bonuses for the spend, e.g. on the Platinum Edge you’ll start earning 4 points per $ on your local supermarket spend at a spot where you have become the Local Champion.

-You don’t need to have your phone on you, or pay using your device (e.g. via Apple Pay) while you make a transaction, it’s all done via the transaction appearing on your statement.
-Samsung Pay is also launching soon.
+You don’t need to have your phone on you, or pay using your device (e.g. via Apple Pay or an Android digital wallet) while you make a transaction – it’s all done via the transaction appearing on your statement.

 Getting Local Champion set up